nats-io/nats-architecture-and-design/adr/ADR-15.md

 The request is then sent to `<JS prefix>.CONSUMER.DURABLE.CREATE.<stream name>.<durable name>` for a durable subscription or `<JS prefix>.CONSUMER.CREATE.<stream name>` for an ephemeral.

-If the result of this request is "OK", it means that the server has created the JS consumer and uses the deliver subject the NATS subscription is created on.
-At this point, the jetstream subscription will keep track of the fact that it did create the JetStream consumer and will delete it on Unsubscribe() or Drain().
-For ephemerals, the consumer name will be saved from the creation request's response, since it was not available beforehand.
+If the operation is successful, the library will get as an API response with a `ConsumerInfo`.
+Since the library successfully created the JetStream consumer, it will keep track of this fact and will delete the consumer on Unsubscribe() or Drain().
+For ephemerals, the consumer name will be saved from the `ConsumerInfo`'s response, since it was not available beforehand.

 If the result indicates that the consumer already exists, then it means that there was a race where a process got a lookup "not found" error, but when attempting to create the JetStream consumer, got an "already exists" error.
-In this case, the library will perform a consumer lookup and for branch to the description above that describes what to do when getting a consumer info.
+In this case, the library will perform a consumer lookup and will perform the same checks that are described in the "Push Consumer active information and queue group binding" section.
 Note that for pull subscriptions, basic checks of consumer type validity should be done, but not the checks specific to "push" consumers.
 For them, unless this is a queue subscription, the API call will return an error.

 When the consumer already exists, for push consumers, the NATS queue subscription that was created prior to the "AddConsumer" call needs to be destroyed and replaced with the new NATS queue subscription on the consumer info's `DeliverSubject`.